QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 'Move and 'Copy
 ------------------------

-Two new attributes are introduced:
+Two new attributes are introduced, offer explicit control over the operations, making it easier for developers to understand and command the flow of data and to override sitations that would otherwise lead to compilation error as described above:

 - `'Copy` can be applied to a limited reference or an object and triggers a copy operation.
 The result can be then moved to a limited reference or copied to an object.